What do you do if your own mother or father was not able to love you or show you affection?

 I know this from the stories my mom told me about her mother who was not affectionate at all and never hugged her and really did not seem to love her only daughter.

 This type of neglect may not sound that dramatic, but it can affect your health and well-being long-term if you do not have a way to work through it and learn to give yourself the love you did not get as a child.

 Trauma and neglect can be passed down from generation to generation when people do not deal with it in healthy ways.
 It gets stored in the body as tension, disease, pain, and chronic conditions.

-When I was about 4 or 5 I remember my mom telling me that her mother never showed any affection or touched her or hugged her.
+When I was about 4 or 5 I remember my mom telling me that her mother never showed any affection and never touched her or hugged her.
 Nana was always very loving toward me.
 But when we stayed with my grandmother my mom and Nana would bicker all the time.

-One time when my aunt and uncle came to visit there was not enough room in the apartment for everyone to sleep and Nana suggested that my mother sleep in the bathtub.
-She just said it so off hand.
+One time when my aunt and uncle came to visit there was not enough room in the apartment for everyone to sleep and Nana suggested that my mother should sleep in the bathtub.
+She just said it so off-hand.
 I was only about 5 but I thought this was the most bizarre thing.

 How could Nana treat her own daughter this way?
 I pictured the drip-drip of the water on my mom’s toes as she tried to prop her pillow up and get comfortable in the bathtub all night.
 Why should my mom have to do that while I got to sleep in Nana’s big comfy bed every time I came to visit?

-My mom was livid and said that of course she would not sleep in the bathtub.
+My mom was livid and said that she would not sleep in the bathtub.
 I started to cry.
 “Oh, it’ll be OK Cookie,” my mom said and hugged me absently.